-The value of exports increased from R134,9 billion in 2014 to R144,4 billion in 2015.
-In the same period, South Africa's exports into other African countries increased from R59 billion to R62 billion and into Asia from R34,5 billion to R37,1 billion.

-The conclusion of the European Union (EU) Economic Partnership Agreement has provided increased quota access for a number of existing and new products such as wine and sugar.
+Agriculture, forestry and fisheries exports value has increased and South Africa remains in a positive trade balance.
+The value of agriculture, forestry and fisheries exports increased from R135 billion in 2014 to R144 billion in 2015.
+In the same period, the department's exports into other African countries increased from R59 billion to R62 billion and into Asia from R34.5 billion to R37,1 billion.
+The conclusion of the European Union (EU) Economic Partnership Agreement provided increased quota access for a number of existing and new products such as wine and sugar.

 The DAFF will continue to focus on increasing intra-African trade and other global trade opportunities.

-The largest subsector in the agricultural, forestry and fisheries export basket in 2015, based on value, was fruit and nuts.
-The highest growth in the export of specific products within the sectors was paper and paper products, with an increase of 94%.
+The largest subsector in the agriculture, forestry and fisheries' export basket in 2015, based on value, was fruit and nuts.
+The highest growth in the export of specific product within the agriculture, forestry and fisheries sector was paper and paper products with an increase of 94%.